patrickmlong/rsite/content/authors/admin/_index.md

 ---

 Hi!
 I'm Patrick.
 I'm a curiosity-driven data scientist with a background in machine learning, neuroscience and tech transfer.
 I specialize in applying statistical models to predict and improve healthcare outcomes with particular expertise in ensemble algorithms and imbalanced data methodologies.
 I hold a PhD in neuroscience where I investigated therapeutic strategies to combat nervous system disease.
 I have supported machine learning innovations in the commercial and clinical settings in areas such as disease diagnosis, therapy initiation and patient progression.

+I'm passionate about combining data with curiousity to make healthcare better for everyone.

+I also enjoy supporting aspiring analytics professionals with their career goals.